ali-alshaar7/timeSeries_visualisation/README.md

 - [x] button placement ( all square buttons at the top in one row. )
 - [x] add icons to buttons instead of title ( with hover over help feature )
-- [ ] fix framerate when zooming and panning.